Mosquito Repellent for Everybody

 Consumers are strongly advised to follow the directions on the label of these insect repellents.

-Children being children, they would only put their hands in their mouth, and even probably poke their eyes if they are allowed to apply the spray themselves.
-As a precaution, adults only should handle this type of product and apply it to children themselves, always after reading any health warnings on the label attached to the product.
+Children being children, they would only put their hands in their mouth.
+They’d even poke their eyes if they apply the spray themselves.
+As a precaution, only adults should handle this type of product and apply it to children.
+This, after reading any health warnings on the label attached to the product.

-Please note that Mosquito Repellents containing oil of lemon eucalyptus products should not be used on young children, namely under the age of three.
-Other ingredients can be used freely and without any age restriction.
+Please note that Mosquito Repellents containing oil of lemon eucalyptus products should not be used on children under the age of three.
+Other ingredients can be freely used without any age restriction.

-Products containing DEET are approved to be used on children and don’t have any age restriction on them.
+Products containing DEET are approved for use on children and don’t have any age restriction on them.
 Also, remember to store these products where children can’t reach them.
-This information was sourced from https://www.epa.gov/
+The source of this information is https://www.epa.gov/

 Sleep well, and be safe!